basho/basho_docs/source/languages/en/riak/community/index.md

 * [Paris](http://www.meetup.com/Paris-Riak-Meetup/)
 * [London](http://www.meetup.com/riak-london/)

+The list of all related meetups are visible [here](http://riak.meetup.com).
 If you're looking for assistance getting a meetup or user group started in your area, or want to tell the community about one that you're starting, email *community@basho.com*.